 Length of Time Owned

 You can also accumulate savings by buying cars less often.
 For this comparison, I looked at comparison of buying new Subarus and F150s every five years and every 15 years.
 If you replace the Subaru every 15 years, you will accumulate an average of $300,000 of additional retirement savings in 40 years as compared to replacing it every five years.
-With the faster depreciation and higher cost of the F150, the average additional savings in 40 years is about $600,000.
+With the faster The portion of the cost of a capital asset that is reflected on the income statement each year. and higher cost of the F150, the average additional savings in 40 years is about $600,000.